Selling A House With Asbestos? 10 Things You Need To Know

 Managing the asbestos resolution yourself could be more work, time, and money than you want to spend.
 You have to call around and get quotes for covering or abating it, arrange a time for the contractor to come in and do the work, and possibly stay in a hotel while it’s done.
 If you’d rather not deal with it, consider selling your home “as is.”

-When selling a home “as is,” you either indicate this on the listing or calculate if selling your home for cash is an option.
+When selling a home as-is, you either indicate this on the listing or calculate if selling your home for cash is an option.

 With the HomeLight Simple Sale tool, you don’t need to worry about repairs or open houses.
-Simply answer a few questions about your home, its condition, and your selling timeline, and get a cash offer within 48 hours.
+Simply answer a few questions about your home, its condition, and your selling timeline, and get a cash offer within 24 hours.
 If you choose to accept it, you could close in as few as 10 days.
 This path is most recommended if the home has extensive or costly asbestos removals that you’re unwilling or unable to take on.

 Can you sell a house with asbestos?
 Yes!

 Asbestos is only dangerous if it’s been disturbed and is in the air, so it’s not necessarily a bad idea to buy a home with asbestos.
-But buyers will want a plan in place to handle the asbestos at some point while they own the home.
+However, buyers will want a plan in place to handle the asbestos at some point while they own the home.
 In most cases, banks will finance a home with asbestos as long as it’s managed in a way that does not affect the health and safety of the occupants or the property’s ability to serve as collateral.

-Your best bet, as a seller, is to be upfront and tackle the asbestos head on.
-McKenna gives buyer’s agents a heads up that there might be asbestos in a home.
+Your best bet as a seller is to be upfront and tackle the asbestos head-on.
+McKenna gives buyer’s agents a heads-up that there might be asbestos in a home.
 Partnering with an experienced, top agent is the best and most reassuring way to navigate the selling process when asbestos is part of the equation.
 They’ll have strategies for handling a home sale with asbestos, and can draw on years of experience when negotiating abatement or a credit with the buyer.

 If you’re looking for a top agent in your area, try the HomeLight’s Agent Match tool.
 It sorts agents by the volume of sales in your area, how often they get their sellers a premium, and how quickly they close, allowing you to find the best agent to sell your home.